 Which type of exosomes is better?

 Both Bone marrow-derived exosomes and perinatal derived exosomes have proven to yield a favorable outcome in patients looking to repair tissue, modulate inflammation, and recruit stem cell activity.

 SCHEDULE A CONSULTATION

 At Axis Stem Cell Institute, we believe that the path to living your best life is through a healthy body, mind, and outlook.
 However, chronic conditions can greatly affect your quality of life and prevent you from living an active lifestyle.
 In many cases, your only options can be a lifetime of medications or expensive surgery.
-We seek to provide the best in stem cell treatments to rejuvenate your body using your own cells and tissues so that you can regain your well-being.
+We seek to provide the best in stem cell therapies to rejuvenate your body using your own cells and tissues so that you can regain your well-being.
 Our expert providers stay up-to-date on the latest in scientific research and advancement so that we can help you make the right choice for yourself and your body.

 To begin discussing your options with stem cell therapy, contact our state-of-the-art Kirkland office by calling 206.415.2947 or filling out our online form.
 Our patient coordinators can guide you through the booking process to schedule a consultation with our stem cell experts.